junkerm/specmate/bundles/specmate-migration/migration_readme.txt

 Caveat 2.4.5: Only the strings t,T,TRUE,true,f,F,False,false are parsed into boolean values

 2.5 Add an object
 Add a custom object to the data model.
-Currently, not caveats are known.
+Caveat 2.5.1: When an object is created in a new package, include that package in the list that is returned by the function ModelProviderImpl.getPackages() in bundle specmate-model-support.

 3. Unsupported migration paths
 The following migrations are not supported as they imply loss of information in the database.
 Currently, the standpoint is that removal of data from the model does not happen.
 Future work may consider implementing an archiving mechanism that flags attributes/objects as retired, without removing them from the database.
 The cost/benefit of such an approach needs to be evaluated first.